TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 + (Prepared) Staff Strike
 	+ Range: 2 meters.
 	+ Ignores weapon precision.
-	+ Choose a target.
-	+ Attack this target next time they move into or out of range.
+	+ Attack the next foe who moves into or out of this weapon's range.
 	+ Deals 10 physical damage.
+Potency bonus to damage is doubled for this attack.

 ## Divine Staff
 + Aptitude: Divine